Are you looking to expand your portrait photography skills? If so, you’re in luck!

 Headshots are usually taken in studios, with professional lighting and background setups.

-Headshots are great for capturing a person’s physical appearance and their facial expressions.
+Headshots are great for capturing a person’s physical appearance and facial expressions.

-If you’re looking to take a headshot, be sure to have your subject dress in their best clothes and prepare for a bit of posing.
+If you want to take a headshot, be sure to have your subject dress in their best clothes and prepare for some posing.

 Headshots are often used for things like business headshots, actor headshots, or model portfolios.